UNIQplus Frequently Asked Questions

 I've already graduated?

-You would normally be in the middle years of your degree, as the programme is aimed at those who have not yet experienced a substantial period of research; however, if you are in your final year, or have already graduated, your application will be considered where a clear benefit to taking part in UNIQ+ can be demonstrated (eg your degree did not include a research project, or you graduated a long time ago and are now wanting to pursue doctoral study, etc) Please give further details in your personal statement of the extent of your research experience and why you think UNIQ+ would still be beneficial to you.
+Please give further details in your personal statement of the extent of your research experience and why you think a UNIQplus Research Internship would still be beneficial to you.
 You are not able to apply if you have already completed or are currently studying a PhD/DPhil, or have an offer to start a PhD/DPhil.
-As graduate admissions are still underway at most institutions for next academic year, you may not know the outcome of any PhD/DPhil application you have made/intend to make.
-We recommend you apply to UNIQ+ if you meet the criteria, but if you are then successful in your application for a PhD/DPhil, please let us know so we can withdraw your application.
+As graduate admissions are still underway at most institutions for the next academic year, you may not know the outcome of any PhD/DPhil application you have made/intend to make.
+We recommend you apply to UNIQplus if you meet the criteria, but if you are then successful in your application for a PhD/DPhil, please let us know so we can withdraw your application.

 I'm not a permanent resident of the UK?

 Unfortunately not.
-To be eligible for the UNIQ+ Research Internships, you’ll need to be ordinarily resident in the UK.
+To be eligible for the UNIQplus programme, you’ll need to have been ordinarily resident in the UK from three years before the start date of your undergraduate degree course.

-If the country in which you are ordinarily resident is not the UK, or if you moved to the UK to undertake a full-time university degree, unfortunately you will not be able to apply.
+If the country in which you are ordinarily resident is not the UK, or if you moved to the UK to undertake a full-time university degree, unfortunately you will not be eligible to apply.

-I have previously applied or plan to apply in 2025 for a PhD/DPhil course?
+I have previously applied or plan to apply in 2026 for a PhD/DPhil course?

 I am undertaking a foundation year as part of my degree?